YuBlum/brackeys25/ideas.md

 The damage per type of attack depends of your weapon.

 When a damage is received you have 0.1 seconds of invicibility.
+This also goes for the enemies.

 # Weapons
 Weapons have a minimum amount of [Strength](#Strength) required.